The Exorcist III: Development

 William Peter Blatty, who wrote The Exorcist novel and the screenplay for its film adaptation, initially had no desire to write a sequel.
-However, he eventually came up with a story titled Legion, featuring Lieutenant Kinderman, a prominent character in the original Exorcist novel (though he played a minor role in the eventual film), as the protagonist.
+However, he eventually came up with a story titled Legion, featuring Lieutenant William F. Kinderman, a prominent character in the original Exorcist novel (though he played a minor role in the eventual film), as the protagonist.
 Blatty conceived Legion as a feature film with William Friedkin, director of The Exorcist, attached to direct.
-Despite the critical and commercial failure of the previous sequel, Warner Bros. was keen to proceed with Blatty and Friedkin's plans for another Exorcist film.
+Despite the critical and commercial failure of the previous sequel Exorcist II: The Heretic, Warner Bros.
+Pictures was keen to proceed with Blatty and Friedkin's plans for another Exorcist film.
 Blatty said that "everybody wanted Exorcist III… I hadn't written the script, but I had the story in my head… and Billy [Friedkin] loved it".
 Friedkin, however, soon left the project due to conflicting opinions between him and Blatty on the film.